YomikoHara/NzGrocerySaverLite/terms_of_service.md

 ---

-## 3. Subscriptions and Payment

-Subscriptions are handled through the Apple App Store or Google Play.
-You agree to:
-- Pay all applicable fees and taxes on time.
-- Comply with the respective app store’s billing policies.

-**No refunds** will be issued by us (subject to applicable consumer laws).

-**Auto-renewal**: Subscriptions may renew automatically unless canceled **at least 24 hours before** the renewal date.

----

-## 4. License and Intellectual Property
+## 3. License and Intellectual Property

 We grant you a limited, non-exclusive, revocable, non-transferable license to use the App for personal, non-commercial purposes.